Port-wine stain in Adult

 A port-wine stain may be isolated or may occur as part of a syndrome.
 The most common syndromes associated with such capillary malformations are as follows:

 - Sturge-Weber syndrome (encephalotrigeminal angiomatosis) – There are cerebral and meningeal lesions in addition to a cutaneous lesion on the forehead.
-Patients may have seizures, glaucoma, mental retardation, hemiplegia, or subdural hemorrhages.
+Patients may have seizures, glaucoma, intellectual disability, hemiplegia, or subdural hemorrhages.

 - Klippel-Trenaunay syndrome (angio-osteohypertrophy) consists of a triad of vascular stain, hemihypertrophy, and venous varicosities.
 In the past, the vascular stain has been thought to be a pure capillary malformation; however, it is now recognized that it is more commonly a combined capillary, lymphatic, and/or venous malformation.
 Some specialists prefer to characterize this syndrome with a description of the specific malformations found in each patient.